 \subsubsection{Neural Network Architecture}

-We have already mentioned that an MLP is a feed-forward fully connected neural network with multiple hidden layers.
+An MLP is a feed-forward, fully connected neural network with one or more hidden layers.
 In such ANNs the information moves only in one direction from the input to the output layer.
-The neurons in each one of the intermediate layers, called hidden layers, are connected with the neurons of the previous layer by linear functions, containing weights and amplitudes, called biases.
+Each neuron is connected with the outputs of the neurons in the previous layer by linear functions, containing weights and amplitudes, called biases.
 These are the learnable model parameters, which are adapted (learned) during the training process.
 The output of each neuron is filtered by a nonlinear function, the so-called activation function $f$, before is fed to the next layer of neurons.
 Overall, an MLP can be written as a composition of alternating linear and non-linear transformations

 where $\ell$ is the number of the hidden layers.
-Here, $\bW^{(j)}$, $\bb^{(j)}$, $j=0,...,\ell$ are the weight matrices and the bias vectors, respectively, which are conflated into the vector $\bp$ of model parameters:
+Here, $\bW^{(j)}$, $\bb^{(j)}$, $j=0,...,\ell+1$ are the weight matrices and the bias vectors, respectively, whose entries can be conflated into the vector $\bp$ of model parameters:

 where $n_j$ is the number of neurons in each layer $j$.